 How to attach a traction pad properly

-You’ll get the best results if you replace/attach your new traction pads at home, where you can take the time to attach it properly to ensure a strong and lasting bond.
+You’ll get the best results if you replace/attach your new traction pads at home, where you can take the time to attach them properly to ensure a strong and lasting bond.

 If you need to do an on-the-road repair, try to follow the instructions as best as possible with what you have available.